 - Courage- This is a big one- this biggest fear is the fear of failure and the fear of rejection, Walt faced this daily.
 After all his company was the first one to create cartoons as feature films, which was unheard of in Hollywood and his won his first of many Oscars for doing so.
 His first cartoon feature film of Snow White, blew the critiques and audience goers away… He had courage for his vision and his belief in creating cartoons as feature films.

 - Persistence– according to Walt, nothing that was worthwhile comes easy and he had to have perseverance and faith in his own abilities.
-So must you—don’t ever give up—or my favorite saying from my amazing Coach Debbie Phillips, (and Founder of Women On Fire) is “Don’t give up before the miracle.”
+So I hope you’re inspired—don’t ever give up—or my favorite saying from my amazing Coach Debbie Phillips, (and Founder of Women On Fire) is “Don’t give up before the miracle.”